aomlomics/protocols/markdown/protocol_sampling_sterivex_beads.md

 ### Time needed to execute the procedure

-The process of setting up sampling equipment and filtering seawater will take ~2 hours (depending on number of samples).
+The process of setting up sampling equipment and filtering seawater will take ~2 hours ({{time_required}} minutes) depending on number of samples.

 ## EQUIPMENT